William Henry Harrison III: Wyoming House of Representatives

-House of Representatives
+U.S. House of Representatives

 1951–1955

 On December 16, 1949, Representative Frank A. Barrett announced that he would not seek reelection.
 On December 19, Harrison announced that he would seek the Republican nomination for Wyoming's at-large congressional district and filed to run on May 31, 1950.
 During the primary he spent $1,752.42 and defeated Deputy Secretary of State T. C. Thompson and Homer Oxley for the Republican nomination on August 22.
 In the general election he defeated John B. Clark with fifty-four percent of the popular vote.

-During the 82nd session of the House of Representatives he was appointed to serve on the Agriculture and Interior and Insular Affairs House Committees and the Public Lands, Indian Affairs, and Irrigation and Reclamation House subcommittees.
+During the 82nd session of the House of Representatives, Harrison was appointed to serve on the Agriculture and Interior and Insular Affairs House Committees and the Public Lands, Indian Affairs, and Irrigation and Reclamation House subcommittees.

-On May 7, 1952, he announced that he would seek reelection to the House of Representatives in a letter to Ewing T. Kerr, the chairman of the Wyoming Republican Party, and filed to run on May 27.
-Governor Frank A. Barrett stated that he was pleased by Harrison running for reelection and a resolution endorsing Harrison was passed at the Wyoming Republican state convention.
+On May 7, 1952, Harrison announced that he would seek reelection to the House of Representatives in a letter to Ewing T. Kerr, the chairman of the Wyoming Republican Party, and filed to run on May 27.
+Governor Frank A. Barrett stated that he was pleased by Harrison's running for reelection and a resolution endorsing Harrison was passed at the Wyoming Republican state convention.
 He faced no opposition for renomination in the Republican primary and spent $20 during the primary.
 Harrison was supposed to accompany vice presidential nominee Richard Nixon at campaign rallies in Sheridan, Casper, Laramie, and Rock Springs, but those events were cancelled as Nixon campaigned in Wheeling, West Virginia.
 In October, Wisconsin Senator Joseph McCarthy campaigned for Harrison's reelection to the House and Governor Frank A. Barrett for election to the Senate against incumbent Senator Joseph C. O'Mahoney.
 In the general election he defeated state representative Robert R. Rose Jr. with sixty percent of the popular vote after spending $2,385.14.

-During the 83rd session of the House of Representatives he was reappointed to serve on the Interior and Insular Affairs House Committee.
+During the 83rd session of the House of Representatives, Harrison was reappointed to serve on the Interior and Insular Affairs House Committee.